 The storyline takes place between the events of Diablo II and III.
 The Archangel Tyrael is believed to be dead, while the Worldstone has been shattered into various fragments.
 Those Worldstone segments are the source of new and ancient evil creatures who want to use the stone’s power to take over the land.

 The game lets you choose from six classes (Barbarian, Monk, Wizard, Crusader, Demon Hunter, and Necromancer), with each one having a set of at least 12 skills.
 You’ll be able to explore and fight in nine outdoors areas and will come across a lot of creatures never seen before in a Diablo title.
 The game is already listed on the Play Store, but an official release date has not been announced yet.

 Butterscotch Shenanigans, the developer behind the popular Crashlands game, is developing a new title called Levelhead.
 This 2D platformer lets you build your own levels and publish them for everyone to play.
 You can use more than 60 elements to get the job done, including enemies, hazards, paths, switches, secrets, power-ups, and more.

-PayDay: Crime War
+Payday: Crime War

-Overkill Software has set up a website for the upcoming game, claiming it’s coming soon.
+Overkill Software set up a website for the upcoming game, claiming it’s coming soon.
 An exact date has not been shared with the public yet.
 However, the developer is already testing out the game with a closed beta program, which hopefully means it won’t be long before it’s released.

-These are the some of best upcoming Android games to keep an eye out for, although we’re sure plenty of other interesting titles will make their debut this year.
-Have we missed any major ones?
-Let us know in the comments!
+These are the some of best upcoming Android games to keep an eye out for, though we’re sure plenty of other interesting titles will debut this year.